COMPLIANCE, LIABILITY, AND BEST PRACTICES

-The Academy is a one-day pre-Summit professional training for nighttime managers, public safety teams, planners and advisory board staff.
-Presented with online seminars and onsite case studies and sessions to assist you build the foundation for a dedicated office on social economy management.
+The Academy is a one-day professional training for nighttime managers, public safety teams, regulators, planners and advisory board staff.
+Presented with online seminars and onsite case studies and sessions to assist you build the foundation for a comprehensive policy, resource, and training system.

 • What are your challenges?